graffme/siepomaga/README.md

 # Siepomaga ❤️ 🖐️ 😊
-This project was created as a recruitment task for siepomaga.pl.
+This project was created as a recruitment task for [siepomaga.pl](https://www.siepomaga.pl/).
 The goal was to create a simple page for a piggybank and display the data from a JSON file.

 ## Preview
-Go to [this page](https://graffme.github.io/siepomaga/)to see the working example.
+Go to [this page](https://graffme.github.io/siepomaga/) to see the working example.

 ## IDEAS TODO
 - [x] [Feature] Be awesome.